johnbillion/wp-crontrol/readme.txt

 License: GPL v2 or later
 Donate link: https://github.com/sponsors/johnbillion

-WP Crontrol enables you to take control of the cron events on your WordPress website.
+WP Crontrol enables you to take control of the cron events on your WordPress website or WooCommerce store.

 ## Description